EchoLink (EKO) Price Hits $0.0002

-EchoLink (CURRENCY:EKO) traded down 6.5% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on March 11th.
-EchoLink has a total market cap of $123,710.52 and approximately $35,099.00 worth of EchoLink was traded on exchanges in the last 24 hours.
-In the last seven days, EchoLink has traded up 22.1% against the dollar.
-One EchoLink coin can currently be bought for $0.0002 or 0.00000001 BTC on popular exchanges.
+EchoLink (EKO) traded down 1% against the US dollar during the 24-hour period ending at 18:00 PM Eastern on March 14th.
+EchoLink has a market cap of $103,373.90 and approximately $3,743.00 worth of EchoLink was traded on exchanges in the last 24 hours.
+One EchoLink coin can now be purchased for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
+In the last week, EchoLink has traded up 18.2% against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.